Guerrilla war in the Baltic states

-The Red Army occupied the independent Baltic states in 1940 to 1941 and, after a period of German occupation, it reoccupied them in 1944–1945.
-As Stalinist repressions intensified over the following years, some 50,000 residents of these countries used the heavily-forested countryside as a natural refuge and base for armed anti-Soviet insurgency.
+Soviet forces, consisting primarily of the Red Army, occupied the Baltic states in 1940, completing their occupation by 1941.
+After a period of German occupation during World War II, the Soviets reoccupied Lithuania from 1944 to 1945.
+As Soviet political repression intensified over the following years, tens of thousands of partisans from the Baltics began to use the countryside as a base for an anti-Soviet insurgency.

-According to some estimates, 10,000 partisans in Estonia, 10,000 partisans in Latvia, and 30,000 partisans in Lithuania and many other supporters were involved in the insurgency.
-The war continued to be waged as an organized struggle until 1956, when the superiority of the Soviet security forces, largely in the form of agents who infiltrated the insurgent groups, caused the native population to resort to other forms of resistance.
+According to some estimates, at least 50,000 partisans (10,000 in Estonia, 10,000 in Latvia and 30,000 in Lithuania) in addition to their supporters were involved in the insurgency.
+The partisans continued to carry out an armed struggle until 1956, when the superiority of the Soviet security forces, largely in the form of secret agents which infiltrated the partisan groups, caused the Baltic population to change tactics and use other forms of resistance.